renatomaia/loski/doc/manual.md

 Note that sockets are automatically closed when their handles are garbage collected, but that takes an unpredictable amount of time to happen.

 In case of success, this function returns `true`.
-Otherwise it returns `nil` plus a string describing the error.
+Otherwise it returns `nil` plus an error message.

 The current standard implementation of this operation may return the following [error messages](#errmsg).